Merino in the Mix - Properties of Merino Blended Fabrics

 When Merino Silk?

-Silk has been valued for thousands of years because of its pleasant wearing properties.
-A mixture of merino wool and silk results in greater tear resistance and a smoother feel.
-Due to their natural origin, both fibers harmonize very well with each other and create a natural feel-good climate.
+Silk has been valued for millennia for its comfortable wearing properties.
+A blend of merino wool with silk primarily results in higher tear resistance and a smoother feel.
+Both fibers harmonize very well due to their natural origin and create a natural feel-good climate.

-Silk is obtained from the cocoon of the silkworm.
-Due to the laborious "harvesting", silk is traditionally expensive.
-As with wool, we only source animal welfare-certified products when it comes to the origin of silk.
+Silk is obtained from the cocoons of silkworms.
+Due to the elaborate "harvest," silk is traditionally high-priced.
+As with wool, we exclusively source animal welfare-certified products for silk as well.

 Merino + Polyester & Co

-Even though merino wool is clearly superior to polyester & co in terms of both function and sustainability (see practical comparison of merino vs. synthetic fiber), it can still make sense to combine merino with synthetic fibers for individual areas of application.
+Even if merino wool clearly outperforms polyester & co in terms of both function and sustainability (see practical comparison Merino vs. Synthetic Fiber), it can still make sense to combine merino with synthetic fibers for certain applications.

-This fiber combination is used in product development, especially when there is high mechanical stress or when special knitting techniques are used.
-It can also prevent the fabric from becoming too heavy due to excessive moisture for people who tend to sweat excessively.
+This fiber combination is primarily used in product development for high mechanical stress or to implement special knitting techniques.
+It can also prevent the fabric from becoming too heavy due to excessive moisture in people with a tendency to sweat excessively.

-Examples of functionally useful combinations of Merino and synthetic fibers:
+Examples of functionally sensible combinations of merino and synthetic fibers:

-• Reinforcements to protect against abrasion from backpack straps or other external mechanical stresses (e.g. socks)
+• Reinforcements to protect against abrasion from backpack straps or other external mechanical stress (e.g., in socks)

-• Compression effect through highly elastic circular knitting process (requires elastane)
+• Compression effect through highly elastic circular knitting (requires elastane)

-• Terry cloth inside (air cushion-forming loop knitting technique requires more fiber stability)
+• Terry inner side (air-cushion forming loop knitting technique requires more fiber stability)

-• More durable construction of very thin merino fabrics (corespun process = a synthetic fiber core is coated with merino fibers) e.g. in merino shirts
+• More durable construction of very thin merino fabrics (Corespun process = a synthetic fiber core is wrapped with merino fibers) e.g., in merino shirts

-• Faster drying due to synthetic fiber content (for high-performance sports or extreme sweating)
+• Faster drying due to synthetic fiber content (for high-performance sports or extreme perspiration)

 Merino and other fibers

 Seacell™ is an exciting new development based on modal technology.
-By adding a brown algae additive, antioxidant vital substances are transferred to the skin when the skin is warm.
-You can find more information about Merino Seacell here: Palgero
+Through the addition of a brown algae additive, antioxidant vital substances are transferred to the skin with body heat.
+More information on Merino-Seacell can be found here: Palgero

 • Merino + Linen

-When merino wool is combined with linen, the result is a robust natural fiber blend that is cooling in summer, with a firmer fabric texture and a slightly mottled look.
-This fiber mix is occasionally used for T-shirts.
+When merino wool is combined with linen, a robust and cooling natural fiber blend is created, with a firmer fabric texture and a slightly mottled appearance.
+This fiber mix is occasionally used in T-shirts.

 • Merino + Cotton

-Cotton is rarely combined with merino wool.
-Icebreaker occasionally uses cotton for reinforcements in merino shirts and as the outer fabric for merino wind jackets.
+Cotton is rather rarely combined with merino wool.
+Icebreaker occasionally uses cotton for reinforcements in merino shirts and as an outer fabric for merino wind jackets.

 Cart